Skip to main content

 Historical Note

 The Sierra Club is one of the largest environmental organizations in the United States.
-Founded in 1892 by nature writer John Muir.
+It was founded in 1892 by nature writer John Muir.
 The purpose of the Sierra Club is to protect and preserve the natural environment.
-During the past century the club has become well known for its aggressive efforts to block projects it deemed harmful to the earth's ecosystem.
+During the past century, the club has become well known for its aggressive efforts to block projects it deemed harmful to the earth's ecosystem.

 In the 1960s, the Sierra Club found itself embroiled in one of its greatest battles.
 This time though, unlike other confrontations, this struggle centered on members of the organization--specifically, its executive director David Brower.